top of page

-Imagine an ancient band of weary travelers walking for miles with no GPS, roadside rest stops, or law enforcement to arrest bandits.
-What would they have worried about along the way?
+Imagine an ancient band of weary travelers walking for miles with no rest stops, no GPS, and no law enforcement to arrest bandits.
+What would have been their worries along the way?
 How would they have passed the long journey?

-Now imagine that as they walked, they were singing from The Pilgrimage Songbook, a title given by biblical scholar Alec Motyer to the Songs of Ascent.
-These 15 Psalms (120-134) were “used annually by the travelling companies as they journeyed…to Jerusalem to keep the feasts of the Lord” (Alec Motyer, Psalms by the Day, 365).
+Now imagine that as they walked, they sang from The Pilgrimage Songbook, a title given by Alec Motyer to the Songs of Ascent.
+These 15 Psalms (120-134) were “used annually by the traveling companies as they journeyed…to Jerusalem to keep the feasts of the Lord” (Psalms by the Day, 365).
 Ordered in five sets of three, each triad reminded the Israelites that amidst their problems, God was mighty to save, and they were secure in Him.
 Psalm 121 falls into the middle category, praising God’s power to keep His people secure.

 Firm Footing

-I imagine frantic mothers trying to corral their children as they walked and sang, praying to Yahweh to keep them safe along the road–it’s the sort of prayer I’ve offered countless times at the start of a demanding trip.
-But this Psalm’s assurance goes far beyond the desire to avoid troubles in travel and even life.
+I suspect there were frantic mothers on the journey trying to corral their children as they walked and sang.
+They were praying to Yahweh to keep them safe.
+It's sort of prayer I’ve offered at the start of a demanding trip.
+But Psalm 121 offers assurance beyond the desire to avoid travel difficulties.

-The “help” spoken of in verses one and two includes the “firm footing” of verse three–a stability that recalls God’s promise to settle His people in the land and to protect them from their enemies.
-We see with the help of Psalm 94 that this promise is for those who trust in the Lord, the God of Israel:
+The help spoken of in vv.
+1-2, includes the “firm footing” of v.
+3. It's a stability that recalls God’s promise to settle His people in the land and to protect them from their enemies.
+We see with the help of Psalm 94 that this promise is for those who trust in the Lord:

 If the Lord had not been my help, my soul would soon have lived in the land of silence.
-18 When I thought, “My foot slips,” your steadfast love, O Lord, held me up.
-(Psalm 94:17-18)
+When I thought, “My foot slips,” your steadfast love, O Lord, held me up. (vv.
+17-18)

-We know from the rest of Scripture that God doesn’t promise to shield us from danger, tragedy, or even death (see Stephen, Paul, Peter, John, and everyone mentioned in Hebrews 11:35b-40, to name a few).
-But we are rock certain that, for those who belong to Jesus, He will keep us for His own in this life and for all eternity.
+God doesn’t promise to shield us from danger, tragedy, or even death (see Stephen, Paul, Peter, John, and everyone mentioned in Hebrews 11:35b-40).
+But for those who belong to Jesus, He will keep us for His own in this life and for all eternity.

 Alert Watching

 The psalmist encourages us that the maker of heaven and earth, the source of our help, never sleeps.
-The keeper of Israel is utterly unlike other gods, who are made by human hands and possess human weaknesses.
-Elijah mocked the prophets of Baal who couldn’t get a response from their god no matter what they did, even to the point of cutting themselves and drawing blood.
+The keeper of Israel is utterly unlike man-made gods who possess human weakness.
+Elijah mocked the prophets of Baal who couldn’t get a response from their god no matter what they did, even to the point of cutting themselves.
 He taunted them, saying, “Cry aloud, for he is a god.
 Either he is musing, or he is relieving himself, or he is on a journey, or perhaps he is asleep and must be awakened” (1 Kings 18:27b).

 The keeper of Israel is all-powerful; He is void of weakness.
 That is why the Psalmist can declare with certainty: “He will not let your foot be moved.”
 God is able to secure His people from traps and snares along the road to Jerusalem.
 But more importantly, he is able to secure us from falling irretrievably into temptation and sin (1 Corinthians 10:13).